aaditya04/mlmodel/W25.Angular/README.md

 This command will compile your Angular application and open it in your default web browser.
 Any changes you make to your files will automatically trigger a recompilation and refresh the browser.s

+.
+The command to create a new component is:

+Copy code
+ng generate component component-name

+ECMAScript Features: TypeScript supports the latest ECMAScript features, allowing developers to use modern JavaScript syntax, such as arrow functions, classes, modules, and async/await, even when targeting older JavaScript environments.
+This enables developers to write code using modern language features while ensuring compatibility with a wide range of browsers and environments.

 SEO BETTER
 DEFAULT LAYOUT not all
 Opinionated Framework: Angular is a full-fledged framework, which means it provides a comprehensive solution with built-in tools and conventions for building large-scale applications.
 This can be beneficial for teams that prefer a structured approach and want everything integrated out-of-the-box.